giraone/spring-boot3-demo/README.md

 ## Content

-There is one endpoint `/calculate/{input1}[?input2={input2}]` calculating the *fibonacci* value directly for `input1` and also indirectly via a REST call to endpoint `/calculate2/{input}` to the same service.
+There is one endpoint `/calculate/{input1}[?input2={input2}]` calculating the *fibonacci* value directly for `input1` and also indirectly via a REST call to a second endpoint `/calculate2/{input}` one the same service or a remote same service of the same type.

 ## Tests from Command Line